 What software do oil and gas companies use for monitoring?

-For light monitoring, TinyPumper, Detechtion, Digi, and Enbase are common picks among independents.
+For light monitoring and SCADA alternatives on conventional sites, TinyPumper, Detechtion, Digi, and Enbase are common picks among independents.
 For full industrial SCADA, Emerson DeltaV, Honeywell Experion, AVEVA System Platform, and similar industrial platforms dominate.
-The pick depends on asset scale, well volumes, and whether control (not just visibility) is required.
+The pick depends on site economics (not total well count) and whether genuine supervisory control is required.

 Does monitoring software replace pumpers?